cboomtrf/Portfolio_Outsystems/README.md

 # Portfolio_Outsystems
-My personal Technical Curriculum Vitae and Portfolio web application.
+A Technical Curriculum Vitae and Portfolio web application.
 Designed for multiple profiles, CVs and configurations.
 (Work in Progress)